CLARUS-Project/clarus_inference_kit/README.md

 # clarus_inference_kit

-This repository contains the docker-compose file needed to install & deploy the edge services related with the inference execution & monitoring at pilot's edge.
+This repository contains the docker-compose file needed to install & deploy the edge services related with the inference execution and monitoring at pilot's edge.
 Two services are provided.

  - clarus_node_agent: Inference image downloader service.
 This service allows the download of an inference image and the execution as a docker container.
 Two options are available.

    1. Inference service is downloaded directly from Docker registry.
-The user needs to know the location of the image and the Rest port where the port in the image where inference is provided.
+The user needs to know the location of the image and the image Rest port where inference prediction is provided.
    2. Location and port are shared as a resource through Clarus Data Space